cya9nide/pyircbot/README.md

 ## Logging

-The bot creates a log file `ronbot.log` with detailed information about:
+The bot creates a log file `pyircbot.log` with detailed information about:
 - Connection status
 - Messages received
 - Commands processed